nwgreenl/nwgreenl.github.io/about.md

 ### Resting Dev

-I work with docs sites so often, I thought it would be a fun project to turn my personal site into a one, so here we are!
+I work with docs sites so often, I thought it would be a fun project to turn my personal site into one, so here we are!

 <small>Made with :heart: using [docsify](https://docsify.js.org/)</small>